 Calculating the overall value of your claim is a complex process.
 Some expenses can be determined using receipts and other documentation.
 Calculating the value of other types of damages might require the help of experts and specialists.

 Medical bills alone can easily strain your finances if you were hit by a car while crossing the street.
 Serious injuries can push your expenses beyond six figures.
-At the Law Offices of Jay S. Knispel, LLC, our lawyers will go above and beyond to secure the full range of damages you’re entitled to receive.
+At the Law Offices of Jay S. Knispel Personal Injury Lawyers our lawyers will go above and beyond to secure the full range of damages you’re entitled to receive.